Amy Jacobson: Stebic controversy

 Jacobson, as part of her job for WMAQ-TV, had been covering the April 2007 disappearance of Lisa Stebic; Stebic went missing on the same day that she asked her lawyer to help evict her husband Craig Stebic from the Stebic home.
 On Friday, July 6, 2007, Jacobson was recorded on video socializing at the Stebic home.
 Jacobson was wearing a bathing suit top and a towel and was at the house with her two sons.
-Several other people were present including Craig Stebic, who was the last to see his wife, and was following his lawyer's advice to avoiding speaking to police, but was in the video talking to Jacobson; and Craig Stebic's sister, who Jacobson later said had invited her to the home to discuss the case with family members.
+Several other people were present including Craig Stebic, who was the last to see his wife, and was following his lawyer's advice to avoid speaking to police, but was in the video talking to Jacobson and Craig Stebic's sister, who Jacobson later said had invited her to the home to discuss the case with family members.

 The video was in the possession of rival TV station WBBM-TV, but other news outlets, including Jacobson's employer WMAQ-TV, soon found out about the Jacobson footage.
 WBBM-TV discussed whether the footage was newsworthy until the evening of July 9, when the Chicago Sun-Times and Chicago Tribune both ran the story that Jacobson was on tape at a Stebic pool party.
 Seeing that the print media had already broken the story, WBBM-TV ran two minutes of clips from the video, with commentary from a WBBM-TV reporter, on the July 10 early-morning news.
 WBBM-TV also reported that, since the disappearance, Jacobson had not mentioned any social relationship with the Stebic family in her reporting, but had been seen at the house frequently and without a camera crew.
 Jacobson claimed she was trying to cultivate sources: she said she was attempting to get closer access to Craig Stebic; other sources told the Chicago Tribune that Jacobson was attempting a rapport with Craig Stebic's sister.
 Jacobson's involvement in the case resulted in national coverage and the end of her employment at WMAQ-TV by the end of July 10.
 Jacobson said that she would not have been fired if she were a man and that she went instantly from a six-figure income to not being able to find work anywhere.
-Both Jacobson and WBBM-TV received negative criticism: WBBM-TV responded by releasing the videotape, unedited except for the children's faces, the day after the original broadcast; Jacobson responded by limiting her interviews to local news outlets rather than national news outlets.
+Both Jacobson and WBBM-TV received negative criticism.
+WBBM-TV responded by releasing the videotape, unedited except for the children's faces, the day after the original broadcast; Jacobson responded by limiting her interviews to local news outlets rather than national news outlets.